Thomas Hubbard Vail: Bishop of Kansas

 At the Fifth Annual Convention held at Atchison, Kansas, on September 14, 1864, Vail was unanimously elected Bishop of Kansas.
 He was consecrated the first Bishop of the Episcopal Diocese of Kansas on December 15, 1864.
 He was the 73rd bishop in the Episcopal Church in the United States, and was consecrated at Trinity Episcopal Church, Muscatine, Iowa, by Bishops Jackson Kemper, Henry John Whitehouse, and Henry Washington Lee.
 As bishop, Vail founded the College of the Sisters of Bethany (now a part of Washburn University) and earned a doctorate of laws from the University of Kansas.
 In 1867, his first wife having died, Vail married again, to Ellen Ledlie Bowman, the daughter of Bishop Samuel Bowman, with whom he had two more children.
 In 1881, Vail and his wife purchased land in Topeka and donated it for the site of Christ's Hospital (now Stormont-Vail Regional Medical Center) which was founded in 1884.

 He died in 1889 in Bryn Mawr, Pennsylvania.
-He is buried in the Topeka Cemetery, Topeka, Kansas.